liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

         In GateOne's 'tests' directory there is a walkthrough/tutorial of embedded mode called "hello_embedded".
 To run it simply execute ./hello_embedded.py and connect to https://localhost/ in your browser.

         .. note:: Why is the hello_embedded tutorial separate from this documentation?
 It needs to be run on a different address/port than the Gate One server itself in order to properly demonstrate how Gate One would be embedded "in the wild."
-Also note that the documentation you're reading is meant to be viewable offline (e.g. file:///path/to/the/docs in your browser) but web browsers don't allow WebSockets connections from documents loaded via file:// URLs.
+Also note that the documentation you're reading is meant to be viewable offline (e.g. file:///path/to/the/docs in your browser) but web browsers don't allow `WebSocket <https://developer.mozilla.org/en/WebSockets/WebSockets_reference/WebSocket>`_ connections from documents loaded via file:// URLs.

     .. js:attribute:: GateOne.prefs.showTitle